Curse of High Dimensionality Issue in Transformer for Long-context Modeling: Conclusion

 \section{Conclusion}

 In this paper, we address computational redundancy in long-context modeling by first reformulating the sequence modeling as a supervised learning task, enabling a clear understanding of token relevance.
-Based on this reformulation, we theoretically analyze attention sparsity, showing that only a few tokens significantly contribute to predictions, and propose a group coding strategy to enhance robustness and efficiency.
-Finally, we propose Dynamic Group Attention (\myattention), which uses this strategy to adaptively reduce redundancy while retaining critical token interactions.
-We empirically validate the effectiveness of \myattention on long-context tasks, demonstrating significant reductions in computational costs while maintaining competitive performance.
+Based on this reformulation, we theoretically analyze attention sparsity, showing that only a few tokens significantly contribute to predictions, and propose a group coding strategy.
+Last, we propose Dynamic Group Attention (\myattention), which uses this strategy to adaptively reduce redundancy while retaining critical token interactions.
+We validate the effectiveness of \myattention on long-context tasks, showing significant reductions in computational costs while maintaining competitive performance.